Delta Expose

 - Highly accurate time markers in milliseconds, instantly updated with a fully resizable plugin window

-- Gives clues and insights into propriety or unknown DSP, useful for plugin developers, audio engineers, servicing and designing hardware compressors, university students studying compression etc...
+- Gives clues and insights into propriety or unknown DSP, useful for plugin developers, audio engineers, university students studying compression etc...

 This website uses no cookies directly.
 However, embedded YouTube videos may set cookies and process personal data once played.
 By interacting with the video, you consent to YouTube’s data processing.
 See YouTube’s privacy policy for details.